What Is An Operating Budget?

-Operating Budget refers to the estimation of all the revenues and expenses which a business would incur over a particular time period and is usually done by the business analyst along with guidance from the company’s management.
+The operating budget refers to the estimation of all the revenues and expenses that a business would incur over a particular period and is usually done by the business analyst and with guidance from the company’s management.

-Types of Operating Budget
+Operating Budget Explained

 There are mainly three types which are as follows:

-Suppose ABC Inc. wants to prepare its operating budget based upon the actual data of the business in the past two years given below:
+Suppose ABC Inc. wants to prepare its operating budget template based upon the actual data of the business in the past two years given below:

 - Gather the actual data for at least the past two years.

 - Observe the trend of increase or decrease in revenue or expenses of the business.

 - Check trends of the industry in which the entity operates, i.e., industry norms and new government policies which have a significant impact on the activities of the business.